JieqiongDai/Single-Cell-CNV-Evolution/README.md

 Optional parameters:
 * group: Input 'ready' to initiate the run mode of cluster based analysis when the basic run mode is complete and the require group.txt files are ready
-* patient: Input 'ready' to initiate the run mode of cluster based Canalysis in merged patient samples when the basic run mode is complete and the require group.txt files are ready
+* patient: Input 'ready' to initiate the run mode of cluster based analysis in merged patient samples when the basic run mode is complete and the require group.txt files are ready

 ### V. To run
 * Clone the repository to your working directory